Windows FILETIME explained — converting NTFS timestamps to something readable

 print(timestamp, f"+{nanoseconds_remainder}ns")

-The microsecond resolution Python's datetime provides covers everything except the last digit of ticks_100ns.
+Python's datetime covers everything except the last digit.
 Most analysts truncate to milliseconds without losing meaningful precision.

 FormatWhere it appearsEncoding